GeorgeFarg/full-stack-todo-app-mobile/Readme.md

 // to run the backend

--- cd [path of the application]/server
+- cd [path of the application]/server
--- npm install
+- npm install
--- npm run dev
+- npm run dev

 // to run the mobile app

--- cd [path of the application]/client
+- cd [path of the application]/client
--- npm install
+- npm install
--- npm start
+- npm start

---scan the QR code with expo go
+-scan the QR code with expo go

--- change the baseURL to http://[your ip address]:5000/api
+- change the baseURL to http://[your ip address]:5000/api